Emmanuel Macron will win France's presidential election, pollsters project – KION546

 French pollsters typically release projections at 8 p.m. local time, when the polls close in major cities and several hours before the French Interior Ministry releases the official results.
 These projections, which are based on data from voting stations that close at 7 p.m. in the rest of the country, are usually used by the candidates and French media to declare a winner.

+He also addressed those who supported Le Pen directly, saying that he, as president, must find an answer to “the anger and disagreements” that led them to vote for the far right.

+“It will be my responsibility and that of those who surround me,” Macron said.

-Within a half hour, Le Pen delivered a concession speech to her backers gathered nearby at a pavilion in western Paris’ Bois de Boulogne.
+Le Pen delivered a concession speech within a half hour of the first projection, speaking to her backers gathered at a pavilion in western Paris’ Bois de Boulogne.

 “A great wind of freedom could have blown over our country, but the ballot box decided otherwise,” Le Pen said.